alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 <br>

 What does it mean to add?
-This may seem like an odd tangent considering I was just talking about curves, but providing a relatively formal definition for addition will aid us with factoring.
+This may seem like an odd tangent considering I was just talking about curves, but creating a relatively formal definition for addition will aid us with factoring.

 Well, our definition of addition is entirely dependent on what it is that we wish to add.
 Adding integers is different from adding complex numbers which is different from modular addition.
 These are relatively simple examples, but they illustrate the simple principle that even commonplace operators have different behaviors depending on the set of "things" that they act upon.